-But it may be in 2019, unless you are in Russia..
+But it may be in 2020, unless you in Japan or Russia...

 Analytical Tests

 - What are the fundamentals that determine and drive these multiples? - Proposition 2: Embedded in every multiple are all of the variables that drive every discounted cash flow valuation - growth, risk and cash flow patterns. - How do changes in these fundamentals change the multiple? - The relationship between a fundamental (like growth) and a multiple (such as PE) is almost never linear. - Proposition 3: It is impossible to properly compare firms on a multiple, if we do not know how fundamentals and the multiple move.